Puerto Rican crow: Habitat

 Residues of the crow were found on Puerto Rico, and on the island St. Croix, which belongs to the United States Virgin Islands.

 Little is known about its habitat.
 As it existed together with C. leucognaphalus on Puerto Rico, it possibly occupied a different ecological niche as the latter, and was perhaps rather common in the island's lowlands.

 Classification and taxonomy

 The earliest residues of the crow were found in 1916, in the karst cave Cueva San Miguel near Morovis, Puerto Rico.
 It was a right ulna (AMNH 4925), which Alexander Wetmore described in 1920 as a holotype for his first description of the species C. pumilis.
 Wetmore did not comment on the etymology of the epithet pumilis, which means "dwarfish" in Latin.
 There are no insights on its relationships with other species of its genus within and beyond the Caribbean.

 Extinction

-C. pumilis possibly became extinct before the colonization of the islands.
+Corvus pumilis possibly became extinct before the colonization of the islands.
 In Puerto Rico, it is only known from lagerstätten; on St. Croix, it was found on a hearth from the Pre-Columbian era.